BARK Inc (BARK): A Technical Analysis - News Heater

 BARK’s Market Performance

-BARK’s stock has risen by 1.61% in the past week, with a monthly drop of -5.32% and a quarterly drop of -41.85%.
-The volatility ratio for the week is 5.43% while the volatility levels for the last 30 days are 5.54% for BARK Inc The simple moving average for the past 20 days is -2.03% for BARK’s stock, with a -36.47% simple moving average for the past 200 days.
+BARK Inc (BARK) has experienced a 14.96% rise in stock performance for the past week, with a 5.29% rise in the past month, and a -28.66% drop in the past quarter.
+The volatility ratio for the week is 6.94%, and the volatility levels for the past 30 days are at 6.02% for BARK.
+The simple moving average for the last 20 days is 7.07% for BARK’s stock, with a simple moving average of -30.03% for the last 200 days.

 Analysts’ Opinion of BARK